-Highly visible orange bag contains bandages, ointments, medical equipment and emergency rescue supplies.
-Compartments keep items organized and protected.
-Rubberized bottom layer holds kit in place.
+A highly visible bag that holds bandages, ointments, medical equipment, and emergency rescue supplies, containing what you need to handle most situations.
+Compartments keep items organized and protected while the rubberized bottom layer holds the kit in place.

 Accidents can happen anytime, anywhere, and it’s better to be prepared than to find yourself scrambling around for a bandage or disinfectant.
 Everyone should own a first aid kit and have it on hand to deal with minor incidents that don’t require a trip to the emergency room.

-At BestReviews, we looked into numerous first aid kits in order to help our readers find the very best.
-We interviewed expert Amy Horton, outdoor enthusiast and backpacking guide, about her experiences with first aid kits to help inform this guide.
-Below, you’ll find helpful information that will point you in the right direction as you shop.
+We looked into numerous first aid kits in order to help our readers find the very best.
+We interviewed expert Amy Horton, an outdoor enthusiast and backpacking guide, about her experiences with first aid kits to help inform this guide.

 A basic first aid kit includes the essentials.
 This type of kit is readily available for purchase and is usually intended for home use.
 Basic kits vary in size.
 A larger family should definitely opt for a bigger kit.
 Examples of what you might find in a basic first aid include the following.